Python preview package for local tool-call checks

 Deterministic policies

 Policies are code, not prompts.
 Argument limits, regex matching, rate limits.
-Evaluate locally without network latency.
+Evaluate on the local in-process path.

 Cloud sync

 Policies managed in Veto Cloud.
-Real-time updates, team collaboration, approval workflows, and audit logging.
+Shared policy updates, team collaboration, approval workflows, and decision records.

 Build vs buy